psas/tsar-software/BB_AI Software for AC-Marionette/README.md

 **Main python script for BB_AI**

-This script controls the Actuator controller and Marionette by threading both tasks and running concurrently using the Thread Pool Executor.
+This script controls the Actuator controller and Marionette by threading both tasks and running them concurrently using the Thread Pool Executor.